 Jonathan W. Simons, M.D.

-Dr. Simons received his bachelor’s degree from Princeton University and his Doctor of Medicine degree from the Johns Hopkins University School of Medicine.
+Dr. Simons received his bachelor’s degree from Princeton University, and his Doctor of Medicine degree from the Johns Hopkins University School of Medicine.
 He was a Rotary International Postgraduate Fellow in Humanities at the University of Kent, Canterbury, England, and a Nuffield Foundation Fellow in the Department of Biochemistry, University of Cambridge.
-Dr. Simons completed his residency in internal medicine at the Massachusetts General Hospital, Harvard Medical School, then began his career in cancer research as a Clinical Fellow in Medical Oncology and Postdoctoral Fellow in the Laboratory of Molecular Genetics at The Johns Hopkins Oncology Center under Dr. Bert Vogelstein.
+Dr. Simons completed his residency in internal medicine at the Massachusetts General Hospital, Harvard Medical School, then began his career in cancer research as a Clinical Fellow in Medical Oncology and Postdoctoral Fellow in the Laboratory of Molecular Genetics under Dr. Bert Vogelstein both at The Johns Hopkins Oncology Center.

-Dr. Simons served in numerous board and leadership roles for the American Cancer Society, the American Association of Cancer Research, American Society of Clinical Oncology, American Urological Association, Congressionally Directed Medical Research Program, National Cancer Institute, Department of Defense, FasterCures and the Melanoma Research Alliance.
+Dr. Simons has served in numerous board and leadership roles for the American Cancer Society, the American Association of Cancer Research, American Society of Clinical Oncology, American Urological Association, Department of Defense Congressionally Directed Medical Research Program, National Cancer Institute, FasterCures, StandUP2Cancer.
+Melanoma Research Alliance, Vice President Biden’s Cancer Moonshot Initiative and the Veterans Administration Precision Oncology Partnership.